thefrostyausty/Project-2-Fun-Facts/README.md

 1. Receive random facts from database schema
 2. Log in/Sign Up in order to have a user profile within the app
 3. Save random facts to profile in order to have them logged within my profile
+4. Ability to journal/create information that relates to that specific fact.
-4. Delete any favorite facts that are no longer needed.
+5. Delete any favorite facts that are no longer needed.
-5. The ability to log out and return to the main homepage/Index
+6. The ability to log out and return to the main homepage/Index

 ## Requirements
 This will have elements of: